hellms/dell-democenter.github.io/Module_5_5.md

 ## LESSON 5 - PERFORM INSTANT RECOVERY USING OIM BACKUP COPY

-## IMPORTANT FOLLLOW THE LAB GUIDE TO PREPARE THE  ORACLE Server:
+## IMPORTANT !
+FOLLLOW THE LAB GUIDE TO PREPARE THE  ORACLE Server:

+As we are reusing the Production server, we have to Shutdown the Database and remove it from the OraTab:

 - click on the Royal TS icon located on the Desktop
 - Connect to oracle01.demo.local